-- Start-Up Impact Labs (Two years, $250,000 per year) Start-up funding supports teams that have made significant progress defining the problem, conducted initial discovery about how they might approach the issue, and have a strong partnership in place.
-Start-up funding is allocated on a competitive basis, judged by expert reviewers in the academic area and leading practitioners in our network.
+- Stage 2: Test Solutions (up to $800,000 for a maximum 3 years, formerly named Start-Up Funding) Stage 2: Test Solutions funding supports teams that have made significant progress defining the problem, conducted initial discovery about how they might approach the issue, and have a strong partnership in place.

 In addition to financial capital, we equip all of our problem-focused partnerships with training, thought-partnership, mentoring, communications support and advice, and other tools and resources so impact labs can turn their evidence and experience into purposeful work that benefits society.
 We also run several programs to help Stanford faculty and students build the skills and capabilities required to strengthen their public impact scholarship.

-We run competitive processes to allocate our investments.
-We issue an annual call for proposals.
-Proposals are reviewed for scientific promise and potential public impact by expert reviewers in the academic area and by leading practitioners in our network.
+We run competitive processes to allocate our investments, and proposals are reviewed for scientific promise and potential public impact by expert reviewers in the academic area and by leading practitioners in our network.